Industry Categories icon

 These templates will serve as the foundation of your security policy exception approval processes.

-7. Security Research Program – An executive level presentation that details each strategic component of a comprehensive security program – governance, prevention, detection & response, and data privacy.
+7. Government Security Program Design Framework – An executive-level presentation that details each strategic component of a comprehensive security program – governance, prevention, detection & response, and data privacy.

 This program deck will provide a detailed overview of your government agency cybersecurity program.